Enlightening Lighthouses: 5 Favorite Lighthouse Tales

 She has written one of the most moving accounts of a lighthouse keeper in a novel.
-It seems to me as if Cap'n Jim comes alive on the pages of Anne's House of Dreams.
+It seems to me as if Captain Jim comes alive on the pages of Anne's House of Dreams.
 It is one of the author's most deeply-felt books, I think, with a somewhat wistful and sad air about it.

 With autumn approaching, and then winter storms next on the horizon, it's a good time to plan an armchair vacation.
 This DVD presentation takes a grand tour of lighthouses in the United States.
 The tagline for this PBS show is alluring:

 The visually stunning program lives up to that description and is a joy to watch.

 When I took one down from the shelf, I was delighted to find the story took place in the exact area where we were moving.
 It seemed like a special welcome to our new home.

 While writing my own novel featuring a lighthouse, Mystery Shores, I've read quite a few non-fiction books by Elinor DeWire.
-I enjoyed them all, and The Lighthkeepers' Menagerie is one of my favorites.
+I greatly enjoyed them all, and The Lighthkeepers' Menagerie is one of my favorites.

 One of the stories continues on her website.
 The author tells the touching account of Lucy, the beautiful "cover girl" on The Lightkeepers' Menagerie: